imxieyi/iosu/README.md

 [![Build Status](https://travis-ci.org/imxieyi/iosu.svg?branch=master)](https://travis-ci.org/imxieyi/iosu)

 ## Introduction
 This is an ios port of the rhythm game [osu!](https://osu.ppy.sh).
-It is written in Swift based on [SpriteKit](https://developer.apple.com/spritekit/) framework. **It is just a hobby project**.
+It is written in Swift 3 based on [SpriteKit](https://developer.apple.com/spritekit/) framework. **It is just a hobby project**.
 So don't expect that I can make it full functional in a short time.
 Most importantly, I'm using a hackintosh for developing.
 So if it stops working, I cannot continue developing until it is fixed.
 Also, I don't have much time to spend on this project.
 But you can still watch the progress.

 ## What has been done
  - Scan beatmaps imported by iTunes
  - Decode .osu file (partly)
- - Timing
+ - Timing with Quartz
  - Render background image & Background dim
  - Draw Plain HitCircle & Judge
  - Draw Sliders & Judge